Skip to main content

 The Malaysian Institute of Certified Public Accountants (MICPA)

-MICPA is a professional body for accountants formed under the Companies Ordinance 1940/1946.
-It participates in the setting of international accounting and auditing standards, provides technical advice to regulatory bodies, and confers the Certified Public Accountant designation.
+MICPA is a professional body for accountants formed under the Companies Ordinances 1940/1946.
+It sets ethical requirements for use by its members, provides technical advice to regulatory bodies, and confers the Certified Public Accountant designation.
 In addition, as authorized under its By-Laws, MICPA has established both ethical requirements and an I&D system for its members.
 Membership in the institute is voluntary.
+There is a close working relationship between MICPA and MIA.
+In addition to being a Member of IFAC, MICPA is an Associate member of AFA.

 Adoption of International Standards